 The AdWords campaign marketing dashboard allows you to closely monitor the ROI of Google Ads campaigns, as well as the main performance indicators (KPIs) and metrics that affect them.
-Tracking return on marketing expenditure is critical for any successful AdWords campaign to ensure you’re investing the right amount of money to obtain leads.
+Tracking returns on marketing expenditures is critical for any successful AdWords campaign to ensure you’re investing the right amount of money to obtain leads.

-Monitoring keyword rankings, CPCs, audience targeting, bidding techniques, CTRs, and impressions will provide you with a better understanding of which topics and keywords your PPC strategy should prioritize.
+Monitoring keyword rankings, CPCs, audience targeting, bidding techniques, CTRs, and impressions will help you better understand which topics and keywords your PPC strategy should prioritize.